Currogomez/WebStyle/README.md

 ## ðŸ§© Notes.

 - Use `python3` and `pip3` if you're on Mac and face issues with `python`.
-- To keep your bot running 24/7, consider using `screen`, `tmux`, or deploying it to a cloud server.
+- To keep your bot running 24/7, consider using `screen`, `tmux`, or deploying it to a cloud server, which is paid, although you will not have to pay much amount.

 ---